michaelpartel/dsnd-i2ds/README.md

 ## Installation <a name="installation"></a>
 There are no additional libraries outside of the standard Anaconda distribution required to run the associated code.
-However, it should be noted the inconsistencies are found with the Jupyter Notebook workspace provided by Udacity, especially when exploring the optimal model.
-The discrepancy will be noted in the Notebook and all official results will be derived from the standard Python/Anaconda environment (via .py).

 ## Project Motivation <a name="project-motivation"></a>
 Every year there seem to be dozens of social media or general blog posts about the "Top 10 Languages to Learn in 20XX".
 Having been working with the StackOverflow 2017 Survey data for a little while now, I thought it might interesting to see how those developers felt about their languages - "what get's used?", "what is gaining traction or losing its lead?", "do people actually like working with the tools that are most prevalent?".
 The survey has been tracking current technologies respondents were using (language, O/S, web framework, supporting technologies, etc.).
 Knowing this, the following questions came to mind: